-Chill the pastry, then roll it out and line the base and sides of a 26cm/10-inch pie dish or tart pan, allowing more pastry at the sides (for shrinkage).
+Chill the pastry for about 30 minutes or so, then roll it out and line the base and sides of a 26cm/10-inch pie dish or tart pan, allowing more pastry at the sides (for shrinkage).
+Save some pastry for the pie lid and chill it until ready to use.
 According to my copy of Le Cordon Bleu's Complete Cooking Techniques (which is my go-to cookery bible), 'to prevent baked pastry shrinking, take care not to stretch the dough when rolling it out and fitting it into the tin.'
 So, when you roll out the dough, allow a few centimetres larger than the tin size and unroll it loosely over your tin.
 Another good tip from the experts at Le Cordon Bleu is that 'you should use a small ball of excess dough to press the dough over the bottom and into the seams of the tin'.
 Then 'roll the rolling pin over the top of the tin, pressing down firmly with your hand to cut off extra dough'.
 And prick the bottom of the pie shell with a fork (see image below).

 Chill the pastry shell, as this will help to keep its shape.
 Next, you blind bake the pastry until it's golden (180 degrees C for 10-15 minutes), then remove the baking paper and beans.
+Meanwhile, roll out the pastry for the pie top.
 Cool the shell slightly, then spread the rice crumbs or almond meal evenly over the base, followed by the cherry preserves.
 Cover with the pastry top and brush with a little milk.
 Use a pie bird or cut a few small slits in the top of the pastry to allow the steam to vent.
 Bake at 180 degrees C until the top is golden (about 30 minutes).
 Allow to cool.
 Serve sliced and dusted with icing sugar.